tlpbsd/coco-tools/README.decb-to-b09.md

 * Arrays are limited to no more than 3 dimensions.
 The size of each dimension must be specified as a numeric literal.
 * When translated array names are prefixed with arr_.
-* Numeric literal expressions are assumed to be INTEGERs unless that have a decimal point or exponent or cannot be represented by an INTEGER.
-So PRINT 3 / 2 will print 1.5 in Color BASIC but the converted BASIC09 program will print 1.
 * Hexadecimal literals of the form 0xABCDEF are supported.
 For values less than 0x8000, the values are converted to integers of the form $ABCD.
 For values greater than that, they are converted to REAL literals with the